SGDInstitute/apollo/content/collections/pages/mblgtacc/home.md

         content:
           -
             type: text
-            text: 'Registration will open in April 2021' -
+            text: 'Registration opens in April 2021'
+      -
         type: paragraph
         content:
           -
             type: text
-            text: 'Register at the $75 rate starting in April 2021.
+            text: 'Register for $85 starting in April 2021.
 Not ready?
-No problem, because regular registration will continue through October X. On or after October 8, you can still register onsite for $100. '
+No problem!
+Registration will be available until 11:59 p.m.
+CT on October 1.
+If you don''t register in advance, you can still attend by registering on site for $100.'
-    above_price: 'Starting at'
+    above_price: null
-    price: $75
+    price: $85
     below_price: 'per person'
     image: null
     caption: null